Pat McCormack (boxer, born 1995): Professional career

 McCormack made his professional boxing debut on 25 March 2022, stopping Justin Menzie in round one at Newcastle Arena.

 In October 2022, he signed a promotional contract with Eddie Hearn's Matchroom Boxing.
 McCormack won his first fight under the Matchroom banner on points against Christian Nicolas Andino at Wembley Arena on 26 November 2022.

 Undefeated after five fights, he secured a unanimous decision win over Williams Andres Herrera in a 10 round contest at the Co-op Live Arena in Manchester on 26 October 2024.

 At the same venue on 15 February 2025, McCormack defeated Robbie Davies Jr, knocking his opponent to the canvas three times during the contest which was halted by corner retirement at the end of round six.

 McCormack faced Miguel Parra in an eliminator for a shot at the WBA welterweight title at Rainton Meadows Arena in Houghton-le-Spring on 6 September 2025, winning the contest when his opponent retired on his stool at the ninth round.

-He is scheduled to challenge British welterweight champion Conah Walker at Salle des Étoiles in Monte Carlo on 6 December 2025.
+He fought Conah Walker for the vacant IBF Intercontinental and WBA International welterweight titles at Salle des Étoiles in Monte Carlo on 6 December 2025.
+McCormack lost by knockout in the final round when a barrage of punches from his opponent sent him tumbling through the ropes and unable to beat the referee's 10 count.